epic1979/styleguide/objcguide.md

  */
 - (void)setRepresentedObject:(WRDMessageDetailModel *)representedObject {

-  // always copy potentially mutable input and declare the copy attribute in
+  /*!
+Potentially mutable input are always copied and declared with the copy attribute in
-  // the property definition in the header even if it isn't functionally necessary _representedObject = [representedObject mutableCopy];
+   * the property definition in the header even if it isn't functionally necessary */
+  _representedObject = [representedObject mutableCopy];

   [self _configureViewForRepresentedObject];